 Electricity Safety Management Schemes (ESMS) are a non-prescriptive form of regulation that enables industry to improve on the efficiency of its operation without compromising safety standards.

-The Act also requires that all Major Electricity Companies have an ESMS.
+The Act also requires that all Major Electricity Companies, which run electricity supply networks, have an accepted ESMS.

 The Act is supported by the Electricity Safety (Management) Regulations 2019, which came into effect on 29 November 2019.

 Guidelines support the administration policy by explaining to MECs what content they should provide when submitting ESMSs to ESV for acceptance.

 Ideally, if the scheme addresses the key elements required by the Act, ESV should not be required to seek additional information.